krishna-gramener/floods_app/README.md

 ## Acknowledgments

-- Based on the original Google Earth Engine script for Chennai flood analysis
+- Based on Google Earth Engine's geospatial analysis capabilities
-- Inspired by the devastating Chennai floods of 2015 and subsequent events
+- Designed for monitoring and analyzing flood risks in the Bekasi region of Indonesia
 - Thanks to the Google Earth Engine team for providing access to satellite imagery and geospatial datasets

+## Project Structure Benefits

+- **Modular Design**: Each file has a clear, single responsibility
+- **Maintainability**: Easier to update and extend individual components
+- **Reusability**: Functions are organized by purpose and can be reused
+- **Separation of Concerns**: Configuration, UI, data handling, and map controls are separated
+- **Scalability**: New features can be added with minimal changes to existing code